 Generally, breast reconstruction can be divided into two main groups.
 Either breast reconstruction using existing tissue or alternatively, breast implants or tissue expanding devices.
 For Deep Inferior Epigastric Perforator Flap (DIEP Flap) surgery, reconstruction on one breast takes about five to six hours, and bilateral reconstruction on both breasts takes approximately seven to eight hours.

 If the patient’s case is best suited to using your own tissue, then it tends to be a considerably larger operation, however, it enables the reconstructed breast to feel more natural and better matched to the existing contra- lateral breast.
+Often a breast surgery is performed in conjunction with a mummy makeover procedure.

 Conversely, reconstruction using implants or tissue expanders tend to be simpler and more time efficient.
 However, the major disadvantage is that usually implants need to be replaced after 15-20 years.
 Further, many small adjustments to the breast over its lifetime are frequently made, in order to maintain symmetry between both breasts.
 For patients carrying high risk genes or having both breasts reconstructed, prostheses are often used.